Willy-O/To-do-with-just-js-POO/README.md

 This is a To do list, a single page application built with HTML, CSS ans JavaScript.

+You can create a to do list, mark them like completed, and filter by completed and words.

 ## To start

 Just clone the project and install de npm dependencies